yasenstar/ArchiMate_SABSA/05_Motivation_Aspect/README.md

 |  | Via a convertion in which SABSA Attributes are only ever _influence_ by Control Objectives, the desired structure can be achieved within legal grammer. |
 | | |

 This choice aligns with the ArchiMate definition of influence as "_a traceable motivational path_", where the "_motivation element is achieved to a certain degree_".
+That is to say, SABSA Attributes are _strengthened_ by the achievement of Control Objectives rather than attained absolutely.

 ### 5.3.2 Traceability of Business Attributes

+This is another essential requirement of SABSA Attribute modeling, which is the ability to trace their refinement through the architectural layers, also implemented using influence relationships, see below Figure 20.

+#### Figure 20: Attribute Traceability Across Layers

 #### Figure 20: Attribute Tracebility Across Layers